thisisevilevil/evilevil365/_posts/2024-06-22-Windows365Device_Stuck_Windows11-21H2.md

 After we manually removed that specific registry key, we were finally successful updating the Windows 365 PC.

 So after all of these weeks and weeks of troubleshooting, Microsoft found out that a bug had sneaked itself inside the Windows 11 21H2 Gallery Image for Windows 365.
-Specifically it seems like it's a bad Guest Profile in the security hive that is preventing the Windows 365 from successfully performing an inplace upgrade.
+Specifically it seems like it's a bad Guest Profile in the security hive that is preventing the Windows 365 device from successfully performing an inplace upgrade.

 ![Bugs](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExZjdkaDY2MWd5cmY1dW9uNXR0OXZsZjdvNnRjbDV0aDhjajVkMndxbCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/A1SNSC8s40O64/giphy.webp)